Thinking of adding a hard water treatment system to your plumbing? Get more information about why you should in this article.

 Remember those laundry detergent commercials you watched on TV as a kid?
 Remember how bright and vibrant the clothes were after they were washed?
 Many people wonder why their clothing doesn’t stay colorful for long, and the answer is often the hard water running through their pipes.
 Installing a water softening system may do more to make your dull clothes pop with color than switching to a more expensive detergent brand.

 When minerals like calcium and magnesium mix with soap, the result is something nasty—soap scum.
 This substance is difficult to clean and can gunk up your drains if you don’t address the root of the problem.

 Hair and Skin Health

 When you have hard water, you might notice that you never really feel clean after a shower or bath.
 The residue that ends up on your water fixtures and bathroom tile is prone to clinging to your skin and hair, too, leaving you with dry skin and dull, stringy hair.
 Hard water treatment is a great way to up your beauty game.

 When mineral deposits form on your bathroom counter, it’s an annoyance.
 When it happens inside your pipes and water-using appliances, it can get expensive.
 Over time, the deposits will build inside your plumbing and any appliances—refrigerator, dishwasher, washing machine—that are connected to it.
 You may need to get your machines serviced to solve the problem, and in some cases, you may even need to replace them completely.

 Already have hard water treatment installed?
 Water softener maintenance is key.

-If you have already added a water softening system to your home’s plumbing, it is critical to keep it working properly.
-Water softeners sometimes leak, which can cause significant damage if you don’t catch it immediately.
+If you have already added a water-softening system to your home’s plumbing, it is critical to keep it working properly.
+Water softeners sometimes leak, which can cause significant damage if you don’t catch them immediately.
 You need to check your brine tank every other month and have the system serviced at least once a year by a professional to keep it working at its best.

 Want to learn more?
 Check out our post on how to find and fix leaks in your water softener.